-- 19.1.1 The powers and duties of the Director of Advancement are to create and lead an organization to: - (a) in collaboration with the Care Giver, - (i) research best practices; and - (ii) track services outcomes of the Child and Family Services Program, and make recommendations for improvements; - (b) carry out financial audits of the Office of the Care Giver, the Office of the Independent Representative, and the Dispute Resolution Tribunal as requested by Council from time to time;
+- 19.1.1 The powers and duties of the Director of Advancement are to create and lead an organization to: - (a) in collaboration with the Care Giver, - (i) research best practices; and - (ii) track services outcomes of the Child and Family Services Program, and make recommendations for improvements;

-- (c) review the Act and make recommendations for amendments in accordance with section 21.1 and 21.2; - (d) make recommendations to Council respecting the appointment of the Care Giver, the Independent Representative, and the members of the Dispute Resolution Tribunal; and - (e) generally provide logistical and other support to the Office of the Care Giver, the Office of the Independent Representative and the Dispute Resolution Tribunal when reasonably requested by them to do so. - 19.2.2 Nothing in the above will be construed so as to allow the Office of Advancement to make decisions about Children in the Custody of the Care Giver.
+- (b) carry out financial audits of the Office of the Care Giver, the Office of the Independent Representative, and the Dispute Resolution Tribunal as requested by Council from time to time; - (c) review the Act and make recommendations for amendments in accordance with section 21.1 and 21.2; - (d) make recommendations to Council respecting the appointment of the Care Giver, the Independent Representative, and the members of the Dispute Resolution Tribunal; - (e) provide information, guidance and support to Parents wishing to access Provincial and Federal government programs and services for themselves and their Children; - (f) generally provide logistical and other support to the Office of the Care Giver, the Office of the Independent Representative and the Dispute Resolution Tribunal when reasonably requested by them to do so. - 19.2.2 Nothing in the above will be construed so as to allow the Office of Advancement to make decisions about Children in the Custody of the Care Giver.